Bathing Babies (cont.)

-Select a safe and flat surface on which to work.
-Make it comfortable for your baby by putting down a soft, clean towel.
+- Select a safe and flat surface on which to work.
+Make it comfortable for the baby by putting down a soft, clean towel.

-Place your supplies within easy reach of the bathing area.
+- Place any supplies within easy reach of the bathing area.

-Get baby ready.
-If the room is warm, you can remove all of baby's clothing before beginning, covering him or her loosely with a towel while you work.
-If it is cool in the room, undress each body part of the body as you are ready to wash it.
-Do not remove baby's diaper until you are ready to cleanse that area.
+- Get baby ready.
+If the room is warm, remove all of the baby's clothing before beginning, covering him or her loosely with a towel during the sponge bath.
+If it is cool in the room, undress each body part of the body right before washing it.
+Do not remove the baby's diaper until it's time to cleanse that area.

-Always keep one hand on your baby for his or her safety.
+- Always keep one hand on the baby for his or her safety.

-If someone else is available, have them take a picture to commemorate this very tender milestone of baby and parenthood.
+- If someone else is available, have them take a picture to commemorate this very tender milestone of the baby and parenthood.

-Begin washing.
-Take time to admire your baby's body -- all too often we bundle up our babies and never adore those precious feet or that soft bottom.
+- Begin washing.
+Take time to admire the baby's body -- all too often people bundle up babies and never adore those precious feet or that soft bottom.
 It is a good idea to wash a newborn's hair near the end of bath time.
 This will help prevent him or her from losing too much body heat.

 Face.
-Using a soft cloth moistened in warm water, clean your baby's eyes, wiping gently from the nose outward.
+Using a soft cloth moistened in warm water, clean around the baby's eyes, wiping gently from the nose outward.
 No soap is needed.
-Wipe around your baby's mouth, nose, forehead, cheeks, and chin.
+Wipe around the baby's mouth, nose, forehead, cheeks, and chin.
 Wipe around the outer ears but not inside.
 Dry all parts of the face.

 Arms.
 Open the arms to get into the elbow creases, and press the palms to open the fist.
 The hands will need a bit of soap, but be sure to rinse them well before they are back in baby's mouth.
 Dry.